 When you went into the supplies closet at work in search of copy paper, a large, heavy box fell from an overhead shelf and landed on your foot.
 Now you have a metatarsal fracture and are facing time off from work plus a mountain of medical bills.
 What do you do now?
 How do you navigate California Worker’s Compensation law?
-A work injury lawyer can help.
+The work injury lawyers at Kubota & Craig can help.

 First Steps Following an Injury at Work